Counterattack drill – Chasing from behind

 Setup

 You don’t need an actual football field to practise this drill, but you need enough space, cones to mark the pitch, small-sized goals and a few balls.
 If you can’t get hold of goals, use cones or, preferably, agility poles to mark them.
 Next, distribute the cones to draw a field, as shown in the picture above.
-Make the length of the pitch about 10 meters wide and 40 meters long.
+Make the pitch length about 10 meters wide and 40 meters long.

 Instructions